rust-lang/rust/text/0000-is-aligned-intrinsic.md

 on all current platforms. `align_to_mut` is expanded accordingly.

-Users of the functions must process all the returned slices and cannot rely on any behaviour except that the `&[T]`'s elements are correctly aligned and that all bytes of the original slice are present in the resulting three slices.
+Users of the functions must process all the returned slices and cannot rely on any behaviour except that the `&[U]`'s elements are correctly aligned and that all bytes of the original slice are present in the resulting three slices.